BrainDriveAI/BrainDrive-Chat-With-Docs-Plugin/docs/OWNERS-MANUAL.md

 3. **Simplify Your Question**
    - Ask shorter, more focused questions
    - Break complex questions into multiple simple ones

+4. **Create a Persona with Custom Context Window**
+   - Go to BrainDrive personas settings
+   - Create a new persona (with or without system prompt)
+   - Set the context window parameter (e.g., 16384 for 16K, 32768 for 32K)
+   - Select that persona when chatting
+   - The persona's config will overwrite the default Ollama context window

+   **Tip:** Run `ollama show <model_name>` in your terminal to check the maximum context length for any model.

 **Token Breakdown (Where Space Goes):**
 - System prompt: ~1,000 tokens